StuPro-TOSCAna/TOSCAna/docs/dev/model/tosca-elements.md

 - *required* boolean flag which specifies if a value must be present
 - **predecssor**.
 Another `ToscaKey` which acts as the predecessor of this `ToscaKey`.
 With defining a predecessor it's possible to map the Key to a nested structure.
 E.g., above defined key has the predecessor `PROPERTIES` (which happens to have the name `"properties"`) - so it points to a value in `properties.name`.
 - **directives**.
 When needed, special directives can be saved in a `Map<String,Object>` consctruction.
 This is currently used for storing information about default units of TOSCA scalar types.

+> *Note: `ToscaKeys` are not declared as `final`, as this would cause problems in combination with inheritance (which is used heavily within Tosca Element classes)*

 #### RequirementKeys